flet-dev/website/docs/guides/python/colors.md

 ft.app(target=main)
 ```

-If control's color property, control-specific Theme or nearest ancestor's `theme` is not specified, the nearest ancestor will be the page and the colors from the default page `ColorScheme` will be used.
+If control's color property, control-specific theme or nearest ancestor's `theme` is not specified, the nearest ancestor will be the page and the colors from the default page `ColorScheme` will be used.